-Compression results using WVT and CTT on 3 selected images ("Man", "Berry" and "Art"), out of 100, are reported in this Section.
-The evaluation between these approaches is performed using the criterion PSNR and Potential Information Loss (PIL) [1].
 PIL is a new metric, similar to the Kullback-Leibler distance [1], served for the evaluation of quality of the reconstructed image.
-It evaluates the probability density function of the image, so the histograms in Figure 3 of the original and reconstructed images are used for the calculation of PIL by means of the difference between both histograms (i.e. by computing the sum of the relative differences between all graylevel counts).
+It uses the probability density function of the image for evaluation.
+The histograms in Fig. 3 to Fig. 5 of the reconstructed and those of the original images are used for the calculation of PIL by means of the difference between both histograms (i.e. by computing the sum of the relative differences between all graylevel counts).